 Exchange of Visits:

 Exchange of visits at high level has played an important role in developing mutual understanding and cooperation between Nepal and Thailand.
-To give few examples, Their Majesties King Mahendra and Queen Ratna visited Thailand in 1970; Her Majesty Queen Aishwarya and HRH Crown Prince Dipendra visited Thailand in 1977; Prime Minister Mr. Kirtinidhi Bishta visited Thailand in 1978; Their Majesties King Birendra and Queen Aishwarya visited Thailand in 1980 and 1997, and paid a state visit in 1984; Prime Minister Mr. Girija Prasad Koirala visited Thailand in 1991 and 2006; Speaker Mr. Daman Nath Dhungana visited Thailand in 1992; HRH Crown Prince Dipendra paid an official visit to Thailand in 1994, and again visited Thailand on a study visit in 2003; Prime Minister Mr. Sher Bahadur Deuba visited Thailand in 1996 and 2002.
-Visits from Thailand include visits by HH Supreme Patriarch (Sangharaja) Somdet Phra Nayanasambhara in 1970, 1980, 1985, 1995, and 1999; HRH Senior Royal Prince Bhanu in February 1975 (representing HM King Bhumibol Adulyadej to the coronation of HM King Birendra); His Majesty King Vajiralongkorn Bodindradebayavrangkun, as HRH Crown Prince, in November 1979; Prime Minister Gen. Prem Tinsulanonda in August 1983; Deputy Prime Minister Mr. Thongyod in 1983; HRH Princess Chulaborn in 1987 and in April-May 2018; HRH Princess Maha Chakri Sirindhorn in October 1999, etc. There are many other visits from both sides at different levels.
+To give few examples, Their Majesties King Mahendra and Queen Ratna of Nepal visited Thailand in 1970; Her Majesty Queen Aishwarya and HRH Crown Prince Dipendra visited Thailand in 1977; Prime Minister Mr. Kirtinidhi Bishta visited Thailand in 1978; Their Majesties King Birendra and Queen Aishwarya visited Thailand in 1980 and 1997, and paid a state visit in 1984; Prime Minister Mr. Girija Prasad Koirala visited Thailand in 1991 and 2006; Speaker Mr. Daman Nath Dhungana visited Thailand in 1992; HRH Crown Prince Dipendra paid an official visit to Thailand in 1994, and again visited Thailand on a study visit in 2003; Prime Minister Mr. Sher Bahadur Deuba visited Thailand in 1996 and 2002.
+Visits from Thailand include visits by HH Supreme Patriarch (Sangharaja) Somdet Phra Nayanasambhara in 1970, 1980, 1985, 1995, and 1999; HRH Senior Royal Prince Bhanu in February 1975 (representing HM King Bhumibol Adulyadej to the coronation of HM King Birendra); His Majesty King Vajiralongkorn Bodindradebayavrangkun, as HRH Crown Prince, in November 1979; Prime Minister Gen. Prem Tinsulanonda in August 1983; Deputy Prime Minister Mr. Thongyod in 1983; HRH Princess Chulaborn in 1987 and in April-May 2018; HRH Princess Maha Chakri Sirindhorn in October 1999 and October 2017, etc. There are many other visits from both sides at different levels.